 The Company's effective income tax rate is lower than what would be expected if the federal statutory rate were applied to income before income taxes primarily because of operating loss carryforwards.
-Deferred income taxes reflect the net tax effects of temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Significant components of the Company's deferred tax assets and liabilities are as follows:

-At March 31, 2017, there were no deferred tax assets.
+At March 31, 2018, there were no deferred tax assets.